stylus/stylus/docs/comments.md

       a + b

-  Stylus has also the ability to preserve comments
+  Stylus has also the ability to preserve comments:

     /*! preserved comment */
     body
       padding 5px

     /*!
      * preserved
      * comment
      */